 Many music artists are not willing to invest in us, producers, because many of them are looking for a free route.
 I typically charge $19.99 for a beat, which, in my opinion, is pretty reasonable, however, the clients I deal with offline are like, “Wow, that’s really expensive!
 I would never pay for that,” only to find them invest in a microphone, and all these other expensive equipment to help them further their music career.
 Conversely, I have dealt with other clients that bought one or more of my beats with no problems attached.
-Nevertheless, from my experiences, I was able to conclude 11 tips that may be useful to you:
+Nevertheless, from my experiences, I was able to create 11 tips that may be useful to you:

 1. Selling beats for low prices is cheating yourself.